1 Minute Review

 Ally Invest’s education tools are free to use, but you need to be logged into your account to start using them.

 You can get in touch with Ally Invest using a few different methods.

-- Via online chat: You can communicate with an Ally team member via online chat 7 am-10 pm ET, 7 days a week.
+- Via online chat: You can communicate with an Ally team member via online chat 24 hours a day, 7 days a week.
 To access online chat, log into your Ally Invest account here and click on the chat button.

 - Via phone: To chat with a representative over the phone, call 855-880-2559.
 While Ally Bank currently offers a special phone line for men and women living with hearing limitations, Ally Invest currently doesn’t offer this service.

 - Via email: To contact your broker via email, send a message to email@example.com.

 Ally currently offers access to the stock, ETF, options, fund and bond markets.
 Let’s take a closer look at how you can invest for the future through Ally.

 Ally offers full access to U.S. stock and ETF markets, including the OTCBB and Pink Sheet markets.
 All stock and ETF purchases come with $0 fees if purchased from standard U.S. exchanges.
 Ally offers a full set of ETF screeners, ranging from average volatility to Morningstar analyst ratings.

 If you purchase stocks valued at less than $2 per share on the OTCBB or Pink Sheet market, you’ll pay a base commission of $4.95, plus a commission of $0.01 per share purchased.
 You’ll need to make a minimum investment of at least $100 before commissions before Ally executes your order.